 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 0 residents per square mile, Airport District is less crowded than 100.0% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 0 people per square mile living here, this neighborhood is less crowded than 100.0% of America.
 One of the notable things about Airport District is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
 Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
 NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
 More residents of the Airport District neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.